NOJA Power PC-based software automates power quality analysis

 Electrical switchgear engineers NOJA Power today announces the release of its Power Quality Software (PQS).
-PQS is a PC-based software application that automates the analysis of data captured by NOJA Power’s OSM range Automatic Circuit Reclosers (ACR) and associated RC10 controllers (see “About the NOJA Power OSM range” below).
+PQS is a PC-based software application that automates the analysis of data captured by NOJA Power’s OSM range Automatic Circuit Reclosers (ACR) and associated RC10 controllers.

 The PQS automates the analysis of factors that affect the quality of the power supply such as harmonics, interruptions and under- or over-voltages (“sags & swells”).
 This analysis is important because it allows utilities to address the cause of these factors before they degrade line assets or trigger penalties from regulatory bodies.

 The PQS’s functionality includes full oscillography (waveform tracing), analysis down to the 15th harmonic and calculation of industry-standard indices such as Momentary Average Interruption Frequency Index (MAIFI) and System Average Interruption Frequency Index (SAIFI).

 Industrial and domestic users are increasingly compromising power supply quality.
 The University of Wollongong’s long-term power quality monitoring project, for example, has found that the incidence of harmonics in the Australian medium-voltage (MV) distribution grid almost doubled over a three-year period in the first decade of this century and the trend is likely to continue.